datawire/datawire-common/docs/baker/source/deployment.rst

   directory_host: directory.example.com

-Now copy the example watson configuration found in /etc/datawire/watson.conf.proto and confgure it for your service:
+Now copy the example watson configuration found in /etc/datawire/watson.conf.proto and configure it for your service:

 #.
 Provide the base url for your service.
 #.
 Provide the url for health checks on your service.